neondatabase/website/content/docs/guides/drizzle-migrations.md

 updatedOn: '2024-02-21T10:15:00.000Z'
 ---

 [Drizzle](https://orm.drizzle.team/) is a TypeScript-first ORM that connects to all major databases and works across most Javascript runtimes.
-It provides a simple way to define database schemas and queries in a sql-like dialect, and tools to generate/run migrations.
+It provides a simple way to define database schemas and queries in an SQL-like dialect and tools to generate and run migrations.

-This guide shows how to use `Drizzle` along with the `Neon` Postgres database in a Typescript project.
-We'll create a simple Node.js application with `Hono.js` and demonstrate the full workflow of setting up and working with the Database using `Drizzle`.
+This guide shows how to use `Drizzle` with the `Neon` Postgres database in a Typescript project.
+We'll create a simple Node.js application with `Hono.js` and demonstrate the full workflow of setting up and working with your database using `Drizzle`.

 ## Prerequisites